broskell/honey-voice-agent/README.md

   - `Stop timer`

 - **Study plan:**
-  - `Junnu, I have a physics exam in 7 days, make a study plan.`
+  - `Honey, I have a physics exam in 7 days, make a study plan.`

 ---